shadimsaleh/CameraCalibration/README.md

 #CameraCalibration
 --------------------------------------------------------------------
-Camera Calibration code for Chessboard pattern at Srujana: Innovation at LVPEI, Hyderabad.
+Camera Calibration code for Chessboard pattern at Srujana: Center for Innovation, LV Prasad Eye Institute, Hyderabad.

 Author: Tejaswi Kasarla (Intern at Srujana)

-Note: Although originally intended for camera calibration at Srujana, any others can calibrate the camera by downloading the A4_Chess.png file and printing it out on an A4 sheet.
-Measure the side of the square and change it accordingly in the xml file in millimeters.
-Guys at Srujana can directly download and complie the code without any changes.
 -------------------------------------------------------------------

 This code was taken directly from the OpenCV tutorials and edited to suit our needs.
 All due credits to the original author.